eclipse-archived/codewind-docs/docs/_documentations/remote-codewind-overview.md

 3. Creating a project that builds and runs in the cloud
 4. Building and running an existing project in the cloud

-**Note:** Before you use Codewind remotely, Codewind must be deployed to the cloud.
+**Note: Deploying Codewind remotely** Before you use Codewind remotely, Codewind must be deployed to the cloud.
 If you do not have a remote deployment of Codewind, follow instructions to [deploy Codewind remotely](./remote-deploying-codewind.html) before you [connect your local Codewind to the cloud](./remote-codewind-overview.html).

 ### Prerequisites